RCass172/rent-a-drone/README.md

 * [Pexels](https://www.pexels.com/photo/woman-wearing-gray-mock-neck-sweater-789305/) - Photo by Anastasiya Lobanovskaya from Pexels for the 'Sarah' testimonial image
 * [EmailJs](https://www.emailjs.com/docs/sdk/send/) - Code referenced for sending an email from the contact form to business owner
 * [Google Map markers](https://developers.google.com/maps/documentation/javascript/markers) - Code referenced for adding a location marker to map

+# **Acknowledgements**

+I would like to firstly thank my mentor Victor Miclovich who guided me throughout this project and helped point me in the right direction making it a great learning experience.
+His opinions and help understanding anything I was unsure about was always greatly appreciated.

+To my family and friends who helped provide great and honest feedback throughout the project.

+And finally thanks to the slack community for whenever I got stuck on a problem, research always pointed me in the right direction.